nheijmink/livolo_homey/README.md

-# livolo_homey
+# Levolo switches

-Adds support for livolo devices to  Athom Homey
+Adds support for Zigbee and 433mhz Levolo devices to Athom Homey